CoralineAda/postmeritocracy/README.md

 Be sure to read the Code of Conduct before submitting a pull request, opening an issue, or otherwise engaging with this community.

 ## Adding your name as a signatory
 Open a PR to add your name.
-Modify the file `assets/signatories.csv` and you're all set.
+Add your name to the bottom of the file `assets/signatories.csv` and you're all set.

 ## Adding a translation
 * Fork the repo